Pete Maravich: Legacy

 On June 27, 2014, Louisiana governor Bobby Jindal proposed that LSU erect a statue of Maravich outside the Pete Maravich Assembly Center.
-Maravich's widow, Jackie McLachlan, said that she had been promised a statue after the passing of her husband.
-Others opposed a Maravich statue because he had fallen a few credits short of graduation and therefore didn't meet the requirements for monuments to student-athletes.
+Jackie McLachlan said that she had been promised a statue after the passing of her husband.
+Others opposed a Maravich statue because he had fallen a few credits short of graduation, so did not meet the requirements for monuments to student-athletes.
+Magic Johnson admitted to taking the "Showtime" name from Maravich, as well as studying all his moves.
+Meanwhile, Bob Dylan wrote of idolizing Pete Maravich when he was playing for New Orleans.

 In February 2016, the LSU Athletic Hall of Fame Committee unanimously approved a proposal that a statue honoring Maravich be installed on the campus, revising the stipulations required.
 On July 25, 2022, the statue was unveiled to the public outside of the Assembly Center.

 Memorabilia

 Maravich's untimely death and mystique have made memorabilia associated with him among the most highly prized of any basketball collectibles.
 Game-used Maravich jerseys bring more money at auction than similar items from anybody other than George Mikan, with the most common items selling for $10,000 and up and a game-used LSU jersey selling for $94,300 in a 2001 Grey Flannel auction.
 The signed game ball from his career-high 68-point night on February 25, 1977, sold for $131,450 in a 2009 Heritage auction.